 Please try to avoid aluminum strollers and plastic carriers whenever possible.
 A willow laundry basket makes a pretty cradle.
 Beware of split bamboo and other splintery baskets unless you have lots of padding.
 I've been guilty of a blue plastic mechanical swing, but I tried to keep it covered with cloth or inside a small cloth pavilion.
 If you use a high chair or hanging seat at a feast, cover it with cloth.

 Kids want toys at events.
 Brass, wooden, and cloth playthings can be found, and if you keep them hidden except for SCA events, the child will be more interested in playing with them.
 I keep ours in a basket.
-We have brass bells which can be hung from the handle, a cloth rattling ball Master Greyraven made, a couple of maplewood rattles (being made in New England and currently available), a tiny Mexican box, two wooden Japanese dolls (a gift from Mistress Katherine Holford), Persian brass horses with wheels, and a few other little things.
+We have brass bells that can be hung from the handle of the basket, a cloth rattling ball Master Greyraven made, a couple of maplewood rattles (being made in New England and currently available), a tiny Mexican box, two wooden Japanese dolls (a gift from Mistress Katherine Holford), Persian brass horses with wheels, and a few other little things.
 Check garage sales and used baby-things stores.
 Consider non-toys like napkin rings (for stringing like beads, and a fat cotton cord for that), wooden coasters, small dishes (pewter saucers, wooden relish bowls, metal shot glasses), sturdy model boats for older children.
 Small animals in brass, wood, or carved stone might be used if they're not too small or too pointy.
 Check import shops.
 Use your imagination.
 Remember safety whenever venturing beyond the toy department with its age recommendations and four-paragraph cautions.

 The article above originally appeared in an Arts and Sciences special issue of The Outlandish Herald, November A.S.XXII (1987).

 Image of swaddling bands being added over cloth—medieval French psalter.
-Not much detail, but a starting place (literally): http://discardingimages.tumblr.com/post/135848997903/wrapping-the-infant-jesus-psalter-france-13th
+Not much detail, but a starting place (literally): Wrapping the infant Jesus, psalter, France 13th century

 Lady Maria Abramsdottir, of the Barony of Fontaine dans Sable in the Outlands wrote: